Paint spray guns can be a great tool in making your painting project a breeze.

 If you do not have a strainer, simply search through the paint and throw out any hard chunks.

-Next, follow the paint-to-thinner ratio specified on your paint label.
+Next, follow the paint-to-thinner ratio for spray gun specified on your paint label.

 A good rule of thumb is 1 part thinner (mineral spirits or turpentine) for 3 parts of paint.